 A virtual PBX is similar to the hosted PBX system, with the difference being that it’s cloud-based.

 A virtual PBX system will handle internal calls through the internet in most instances.
 Therefore, if you are an organization that doesn’t make many external calls, a virtual PBX can serve you well.

 Companies that don’t use many phone features outside of the essential services like voicemail and hold music will also find this system compelling.

 What Businesses Can Find a PBX System Useful?

 Since communication is a critical component of running your organization, you need the right PBX system to communicate seamlessly.
 Some firms that might find the system useful include:

 1. E-commerce Operators

-As an eCommerce operation, speed is of the essence for you, and that includes your phone system as well.
+As an eCommerce business, speed is of the essence for you, including your phone system.

 A PBX system can enable you not to keep your customers waiting by directing them to the right team member using an autoresponder.

 If you run a home eCommerce firm and want to use a different number (or prefer a non-geographical number), a PBX system can solve that for you.
 Your provider can arrange for such a number and connect it to your telephone system.